tadashibashi/fmod-studio-typescript-types/README.md

 Usage
 ----------------------

 Download the index.d.ts from this repository and drop it where fmodstudio.js is located in your project.
 Double-check that it is included in your tsconfig.json file.
+Once it is, the FMOD types should be recognized globally.

 Annotate the type of the FMOD object instance
 ```typescript